jansedivy/raytracer/README.md

 - Code is automatically reloaded when you compile modified source
 - Each frame can be saved as image for animations
+- Multithreading!
+Parts of the screen are rendered separately

 ## Installation